hanfasnoor/deloittecs/README.md

    This is the [Root Springboot Application](deloitte-activity-scheduler/src/main/java/com/deloitte/events/deloitteactivityscheduler/DeloitteActivitySchedulerApplication.java)

 ### If running as jar (with Input file)
+     Jar will be provided as part of this repo [here](runnable_jar) .
+     Run below command after downloading .
      java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath=<Your Local Input File Path>
-    activityListTextPath is a command line argument expected by the program.
+     Please note **activityListTextPath** is a command line argument expected by the program.

-  Jar will be provided as part of this Git hub Project [here](runnable_jar)
-   Jar can be also genrated by running below command
+   Jar can be also genrated by running below command .
     *mvn clean install* on project root folder [deloitte-activity-scheduler](deloitte-activity-scheduler) and jar will be created in /target

      Then run below command in deloitte-activity-scheduler/target
      java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath=<Your Local Input File Path>